fictorial/redis-node-client/README.md

 ## Uses

-The following projects together form a web services implementation that is highly scalable and very easy to design (or play with), develop, and deploy.
+The following projects together form a web services implementation platform that is highly scalable and very easy to design (or play with), develop, and deploy.

 * Google V8 ECMAScript interpreter
 * Node